microsoft/LightGBM/R-package/README.md

 Once you have all this setup, you can use `lgb.dl` from `lgbdl` package to install LightGBM from repository.

-For instance, you can install the R package from LightGBM master commit of GitHub with Visual Studio using the following from R:
+For instance, you can install the R-package from LightGBM master commit of GitHub with Visual Studio using the following from R:

 ```r
 lgb.dl(commit = "master",